Berenddeperend/pen-plotting/readme.md

 Next up:
 - See if I can get PrusaSlicer to generate gcode for a plotter
 - If not, see if I can replace Prusaslicer by inkscape + plugins through a CLI.
+- Alternatives: python svg2gcode, gcodeplot.py